-THE STORY THEY TELL-

 They say history is written by the winners.

-No...
-Not always.
+No... no not always.

-Occasionally it’s written by the Ravens... scavengers left behind to pick at the corpse of the whole pathetic mess that wasnt even worth dusting — nor the inconvenience of having to clean the ashes from Diabolic boots.
+Occasionally it’s written by the Ravens... scavengers left behind to pick at the corpse of the whole pathetic mess that wasnt even worth dusting — nor the inconvenience of having to clean it's ashes from Diabolic boots.